AlexGilleran/jsx-control-statements/README.md

 - 1.x.x was a Babel plugin supporting Babel <= 5, and a set of JSTransform visitors.

 This used to support both JSTransform and Babel, but as JSTransform is no longer maintained support was dropped.
-You can find the code for the JSTransform version [here](https://github.com/AlexGilleran/jsx-control-statements-jstransform.
+You can find the code for the JSTransform version at https://github.com/AlexGilleran/jsx-control-statements-jstransform.

 ## Why Bother Transforming?
 See [here](https://github.com/AlexGilleran/jsx-control-statements/wiki/Why-Transform).